 Working under the Grace Project, the Cambodia Big Build aims to support to most specific vulnerable such as people living with HIV/AIDs, people living with disability, homeless and squatter populations who living in the informal settlements, youth/female who plays as head of household, scavengers (garbage collector), people who lost their home and livelihood as a result of disasters, elderly people over 60 years of age, and orphans, unaccompanied minors and street children (living with a foster parent or grandparent), and the poorest of the poor.

-For this year’s Big Build, approximately 300 to 500 volunteers with join Habitat Cambodia in Siem Reap to build at least 28 to 45 safe, quality and affordable houses with home partner families.
+For this year’s Big Build, approximately over 100 volunteers will join Habitat Cambodia in Siem Reap to build at least 10 houses with home partner families under the GRACE Project.

 - November 17, Sunday: Arrival in Siem Reap; Orientation and welcome dinner

 - November 18, Monday to November 21, Thursday: Build activities

 - November 22, Friday: Half-day build; house dedication and farewell dinner

 - November 23, Saturday – Team departure

 Interim Volunteer and Institutions Engagement Manager, Habitat for Humanity Cambodia